PSA: Jobless rate down to 3.1 percent in June

 MANILA, Philippines — The country’s jobless rate dropped to 3.1 percent in June, or about 1.62 million unemployed, as more Filipinos were hired in the construction sector, the Philippine Statistics Authority (PSA) reported on Wednesday.

-In December last year, the jobless rate also reached 3.1 percent, the lowest unemployment in 19 years or since 2005.
+In December last year, the jobless rate also reached 3.1 percent, the lowest unemployment rate in 19 years or since 2005.

 READ: April unemployment rate at 4%, up from 3.9% in March

-Thus far, the average jobless rate this year is 3.9 percent from an average of 4.3 percent in 2023 and 5.4 percent in 2022.
+Thus far, this year’s average jobless rate is 3.9 percent from an average of 4.3 percent in 2023 and 5.4 percent in 2022.

 The construction sector saw the biggest annual increase of workers at 938,000 people; followed by 527,000 in wholesale and retail trade, and repair of motor vehicles; and 396,000 in the accommodation and food service industry.